quelita2/interrupt-call-with-atmega328p-microcontroller/README.md

 **2. Programming Steps:**
   - In your Arduino code:

-    - 🚀 Includes the necessary libraries to use AVR-specific functions and macros.
+    - 📌 Includes the necessary libraries to use AVR-specific functions and macros.
-    - 📊 Declares a global variable counter to track the count.
+    - 📈 Declares a global variable `counter` to track the count.
-    - 📊 Defines various functions (zero, one, two, etc.) that configure the microcontroller pins to display digits on the 7-segment display.
+    - 🛠️ Defines various functions (zero, one, two, etc.) that configure the microcontroller pins to display digits on the 7-segment display.
 Each function corresponds to a digit from 0 to 7.
-    - 📊 In the main function, configures the I/O pins (B0-B3 and D4-D7) as outputs (to control the 7-segment display) and sets the initial display to zero.
+    - 🏁 In the main function, configures the I/O pins (B0-B3 and D4-D7) as outputs (to control the 7-segment display) and sets the initial display to zero.
-    - 📊 Configures external interrupts INT0 (PD2 pin) and INT1 (PD3 pin) to detect the falling edge using EICRA.
+    - 🧩 Configures external interrupts INT0 (PD2 pin) and INT1 (PD3 pin) to detect the falling edge using EICRA.
-    - ✅ Enables global interrupts using sei().
+    - 🚨 Enables global interrupts using `sei()`.
-    - 🔄 Enters an infinite loop while(1) to keep the program running continuously.
+    - 🔁 Enters an infinite loop `while(1)` to keep the program running continuously.
-    - 📊 Defines two interrupt service routines (ISRs): ISR(INT1_vect) and ISR(INT0_vect).
+    - 🛠️ Defines two interrupt service routines (ISRs): ISR(INT1_vect) and ISR(INT0_vect).
-    - 📊 In the ISR(INT1_vect), an array of function pointers display_num is used to switch between display functions and increment the counter when the button associated with INT1 is pressed.
-The Serial.print() function is used for debugging (printing the current value of the counter).
+    - 🛠️ In the ISR(INT1_vect), an array of function pointers `display_num` is used to switch between display functions and increment the counter when the button associated with INT1 is pressed.
+The `Serial.print()` function is used for debugging (printing the current value of the counter).
-    - 📊 In the ISR(INT0_vect), the display is reset to zero, and the counter is initialized again.
+    - 🛠️ In the ISR(INT0_vect), the display is reset to zero, and the counter is initialized again.
+    - 🚀 # Interrupt Call

    **Solution:**
    ```c